-Name: Purpose: OSTIMER_PRESCALAR To allow you maximum flexibility in lo- cating OSTimer() within your applica- tion.
-Allowed Values: Default Value: 0, 2 to (2^32)-1.
-Action: If non-zero, adds code and an 8- to 32-bit countdown timer to OSTimer() to implement a prescalar.
-Related: OSBYTES_OF_DELAYS, OSBYTES_OF_TICKS Enables: Memory Required: When TRUE, requires a small amount of ROM, plus RAM for the prescalar.
+Name: OSTIMER_PRESCALAR

+Purpose: To allow you maximum flexibility in

+locating OSTimer() within your applica-

+tion.

+Allowed Values: $0, 2 \text{ to } (2^32)-1.$

+Action: If non-zero, adds code and an 8- to 32-bit

+countdown timer to OSTimer() to im-

+plement a prescalar.

+Related: OSBYTES OF DELAYS, OSBYTES OF TICKS

+ROM, plus RAM for the prescalar.

-Notes If your application uses delays or timeouts, OSTIMEr() must be called at the desired system tick rate.
+If your application uses delays or timeouts, OSTIMER() must be called at the desired system tick rate.
 This is typically every 10-100ms.
-If your processor has limited resources, it may be unacceptable to dedicate a (relatively slow) timer resource to OSTIMEr().
-By using OSTIMER_PRESCALAR you can call OSTIMEr() at one rate but have it actually perform its timer-related duties at a much slower rate, as dictated by the value of OSTIMER_PRESCALAR.
+If your processor has limited resources, it may be unacceptable to dedicate a (relatively slow) timer resource to OSTIMER().
+By using OSTIMER_PRESCALAR you can call OSTIMER() at one rate but have it actually perform its timer-related duties at a much slower rate, as dictated by the value of OSTIMER_PRESCALAR.

-Unlike some hardware prescalars, which provide powers-of-2 prescaling (e.g. 1:2, 1:4, ...), the Salvo timer prescalar is implemented with a simple countdown timer, and can therefore provide a prescalar rate anywhere from 1:2 to $1:(2^32)-1$.
+Unlike some hardware prescalars, which provide powers-of-2 prescaling (e.g. 1:2, 1:4, ...), the Salvo timer prescalar is implemented with a simple countdown timer, and can therefore provide a prescalar rate anywhere from 1:2 to 1:(2^32)-1.